How OXY (Occidental Petroleum) Makes Money in 2025: A Deep-Dive With Income Statement

 - Net Income: $431M (-62.9% YoY, 6.8% net margin)

-- OXY converts a moderate portion of sales into profit due to the capital-intensive nature of the energy sector and recent margin pressures.
+- OXY converts a moderate portion of sales into profit due to commodity price volatility and rising costs.

 What Drives OXY's Money Machine?

-- Oil & Gas Production: 79%+ of revenue comes from upstream oil and gas operations, making this the core profit driver.
+- Oil & Gas Production: 79%+ of revenue comes from upstream oil and gas sales, driven by global energy demand and market prices.

 Visualizing OXY's Financial Flows